-Method Results Remarks Reference exposure to methanol in human volunteers estimating percutaneous absorption.
+Method Results Remarks Reference of dermal exposure to methanol in human volunteers estimating percutaneous absorption.
+Details on study design: Experimental study of dermal exposure to methanol in human volunteers estimating percutaneous absorption.
 12 volunteers were exposed to methanol via one hand for durations of 0 to 16 min in a total of 65 sessions.
 The concentration in blood was measured and delivery rate from skin to blood was determined.
-Endpoint addressed: dermal absorption reached following inhalational exposure at a methanol concentration of 200 ppm.
-Delivery rate from skin into blood lagged exposure by 0.5 h, and methanol continued to enter the systemic circulation for 4 h following exposure.
-The mean derived absorption rate was 8.1 ± 3.7 mg/cm2/h (corresponding to 0.135 ± 0.062 mg/cm2/min).
-Full exposure of one hand for 16 min resulted in a blood level equivalent to that reached after inhalation of 400 ml/m3 for one 8-h working shift with a maximal blood level of some 11 mg/L (corrected for background value). methanol S.A (1995) DFG Commission for the Investigation of Health Hazards of Chemical (1999) extremely high blood methanol concentrations (260 and 282 mg/dl) were successfully treated using pharmacokinetic dosing of ethanol, hemodialysis and supportive measures.
+Endpoint addressed: dermal absorption The pre-exposure methanol concentration in blood was 1.7 mg/L, and subjects had restrictions) supporting study Test material (EC name): methanol Batterman, S.A. and Franzblau, A. (1997) Franzblau, A. and Batterman, S.A (1995) DFG Commission for the Investigation of Health Hazards of Chemical (1999) extremely high blood methanol concentrations (260 and 282 mg/dl) were successfully treated using pharmacokinetic dosing of ethanol, hemodialysis and supportive measures.
 A few details on dosage regimen were reported.
-Details on study design: Two patients with extremely high blood methanol concentrations (260 and 282 mg/dl) were successfully treated using pharmacokinetic dosing of hemodialysis as evidenced by a decrease in half-life from eight to two and a half hours.
+Details on study design: Two patients with extremely high blood methanol concentrations Both patients recovered completely without residual ophthalmologic deficits.
+Early hemodialysis and inhibition of methanol metabolism with effective ethanol concentrations were attributed to the patients' full recovery.
+Methanol elimination was enhanced by hemodialysis as evidenced by a decrease in half-life from eight to two and a half hours.
 Methanol dialysance was 98 mL/min.
-A dosage regimen for ethanol was devised, utilizing dose-dependent pharmacokinetic parameters and the ethanol dialysance (100 to 120 mL/min) from these two patients.
-An ethanol loading dose of 0.6 g/kg should be administered to an adult with an acute methanol ingestion.
-This dose will produce a blood ethanol concentration of restrictions) supporting study Test material (EC name): methanol McCoy, H.C. et al. (1979) methanol blood and urine concentration in 4 volunteers who had ingested small amounts of methanol.
-Details on study design: Methanol blood and urine concentrations were investigated in 4 volunteers who had restrictions) supporting study Test material (EC name): methanol Ferry, D. et al. (1980)
+A dosage regimen for ethanol was devised, utilizing dose-dependent pharmacokinetic parameters and the ethanol dialysance (100 to 120 mL/min) restrictions) supporting study Test material (EC name): methanol McCoy, H.C. et al. (1979)